se-panfilov/anarchy-engine/packages/anarchy-legal/PRIVACY.md

 **Effective date:** TBD until market release **Controller:** Sergei Aleksandrovich Panfilov — Contact: TBD until market release

-**Scope / Identification.** This notice applies to the **open-source repository** for **anarchy-legal** (hosted on or mirrored to \***\*).
-We do **not\*\* operate a consumer service through this repository.
+**Scope / Identification.** This notice applies to the **open-source repository** for **anarchy-legal** (hosted on or mirrored to **public code hosting platform(s)**).
+We do **not** operate a consumer service through this repository.

 **CPRA (California):** we **do not sell or share** personal information for cross-context behavioral advertising.

 ## 1. Repository Interactions

-If you open issues, pull requests, or discussions, the content you submit (including your profile/handle and any attachments) becomes **public** on the code hosting platform(s) where the repository is published and is processed under that platform’s privacy policy.
+If you open issues, pull requests, or discussions, the content you submit (including your profile/handle and any attachments) becomes **public** on the code hosting platform(s) where the repository is published and is processed under the applicable platform’s privacy policy.
 We may process this **public** information to operate, maintain, and improve the project.
-Copies of public content may also appear in mirrors, forks, caches, archival copies, package registries, or on physical media distributed by others.
+Copies of public content may also appear in mirrors, forks, caches, archival copies, package registries, or on physical media distributed by others; we do not control those third-party copies, and requests regarding them should be directed to the respective distributor or platform.

 **Legal basis:** our **legitimate interests** in running the OSS project.